-Applications for entry to our postgraduate (research) training programme for 2014/5 are now OPEN.
+Applications for entry to our postgraduate (research) training programme for admission in 2014/2015 -

 About the Department